 - debts (e.g., credit cards, car payments, student loans)

 - subscriptions and memberships (e.g., video streaming services, gym)

 - savings contributions

 - What’s left after you subtract your expenses from your income?
 Subtracting your expenses from your income tells you how much you can spend for housing.
-Most financial experts recommend spending no more than 28% of your income on a mortgage and related expenses, like the ones we explained above.
+Many financial experts recommend spending no more than 28% of your income on a mortgage and general housing expenses, like the ones we explained above.

-If your budget has more than enough to cover your estimated monthly housing costs, then you’re good to go!
-But, if not, there may be steps you can take to help you get there—like looking for expenses you could reduce or cut out.
+If your budget has more than enough to cover your estimated monthly housing costs (you can get a rough idea of your monthly payments here), then you’re good to go!
+But, if not, there may be steps you can take to help you get there—like looking for expenses you could reduce or cut out or devising a plan to increase your income.
 If you’re not sure how to set up your budget, you can use our interactive Monthly Budget Worksheet as a starting point.